 Getting to Mgahinga

-Getting to Mgahinga is quite easy and can be accessed by air.
+Getting to Mgahinga is relatively easy and can be accessed by air.
 Charter flights can be booked daily to Mgahinga from Entebbe International Airport and Kajjansi Airstrip to Kisoro Airstrip and after connecting by road to the park headquarters.

 You can also drive from Kampala to Mgahinga, which takes about 9 to 10 hours.
 A safari vehicle is provided, and you get to drive from Kampala to Masaka to Mbarara to Kabale to Kisoro before going to the park headquarters.

 To plan your golden monkey safari to Mgahinga, Contact our safari consultants for more assistance.